kmhuff/crypto-hack/crypto-hack.md

 In addition to attributes, characters are defined by a number of scopes that define what they are good at and what they might be able to do that most others can't.
 A few examples of scopes are:

-* Craft poisons for use in combat (Medium).
+* Craft poisons for use in combat (Combat).
-* Fight with one-handed standard melee weapons (Immediate).
+* Fight with one-handed standard melee weapons (Combat).
-* Avoid or resist physical attacks (Immediate).
+* Avoid or resist physical attacks (Combat).
-* Pick locks and disassemble delicate machinery (Short).
+* Pick locks and disassemble delicate machinery (Exploration).
-* Hack into computer systems (Short).
+* Hack into computer systems (Exploration).
-* Be stealthy (Short).
+* Be stealthy (Exploration).
-* Magically manipulate fire (Short).
+* Magically manipulate fire (Exploration).
-* Track creatures through the wilderness (Long).
+* Track creatures through the wilderness (Exploration).
-* Use animal magic to assist in wilderness travel (Long).
+* Use animal magic to assist in wilderness travel (Exploration).
-* Find and interact with professional criminals (Medium).
+* Find and interact with professional criminals (Negotiation).
-* Read emotions and thoughts (Short).
+* Read emotions and thoughts (Negotiation).
-* See glimpses of the past (Short).
+* See glimpses of the past (Exploration).

-As you can see, scopes are made up of two parts: action descriptions and turn length.
-In order for a scope to apply to an action, the action must match both the action descripton and the turn length.
-If a character wants to both use fire as a weapon in combat (Immediate turns) and manipulate it in more complex ways outside of combat (Short turns), they need to have two scopes.
+As you can see, scopes are made up of two parts: action descriptions and type.
+In order for a scope to apply to an action, the action must match both the action descripton and the type.
+If a character wants to both use fire as a weapon in combat (obviously Combat type) and manipulate it in more complex ways outside of combat (probably Exploration type), they need to have two scopes.
+The three types correspond to the three types of challenges characters will most frequently face in the game, combat, exploration, and negotiation.

 GMs are generally responsible for creating most of the scopes that will be relevant to their campaign.
 If a player wants to create a character concept that isn't covered by the existing list of scopes provided by the GM, they should work with the GM to create the scopes that they need.
 GMs are entitled to say no to a player request for a scope if it doesn't fit the setting or if they feel it would be imbalanced in some way, but they are encouraged to work with players to fulfil requests.
 More about creating scopes in [Creating Character Scopes].

 Some scopes can allow the character to attempt closed tasks (see [Attempting Tasks]).
 For example, other characters in an alchemist's party wouldn't even know where to start creating a poison (a closed task), but anyone could try to avoid or resist a physical attack (an open task).
-A scope only allows characters to attempt closed tasks if they meet both its description and its turn length.
+A scope only allows characters to attempt closed tasks if they meet both its description and its type.

 Characters start with 5 scopes.
 More on this in [Creation].